microsoft/node-pty/README.md

 npm install --global --production windows-build-tools
 ```

+The Windows SDK is also needed which can be [downloaded here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk).
+Only the "Desktop C++ Apps" components are needed to be installed.

 ## Debugging

 On Windows, you can show the winpty agent console window by adding the environment variable `WINPTY_SHOW_CONSOLE=1` to the pty's environment.
 See https://github.com/rprichard/winpty#debugging-winpty for more information.